zhcmeng/smolagents/docs/source/en/tutorials/tools.md

         model = next(iter(list_models(filter=task, sort="downloads", direction=-1)))
         return model.id

 tool = HFModelDownloadsTool()
 ```

-Now the custom `HfModelDownloadsTool` class is ready.
+The custom tool subclasses [`Tool`] to inherit useful methods.
+The child class also defines:
+- An attribute `name`, which corresponds to the name of the tool itself.
+The name usually describes what the tool does.
+Since the code returns the model with the most downloads for a task, let's name it `model_download_counter`.
+- An attribute `description` is used to populate the agent's system prompt.
+- An `inputs` attribute, which is a dictionary with keys `"type"` and `"description"`.
+It contains information that helps the Python interpreter make educated choices about the input.
+- An `output_type` attribute, which specifies the output type.
+The types for both `inputs` and `output_type` should be [Pydantic formats](https://docs.pydantic.dev/latest/concepts/json_schema/#generating-json-schema), they can be either of these: [`~AUTHORIZED_TYPES`].
+- A `forward` method which contains the inference code to be executed.

+And that's all it needs to be used in an agent!

+There's another way to build a tool.
+In the [guided_tour](../guided_tour), we implemented a tool using the `@tool` decorator.
+The [`tool`] decorator is the recommended way to define simple tools, but sometimes you need more than this: using several methods in a class for more clarity, or using additional class attributes.

+In this case, you can build your tool by subclassing [`Tool`] as described above.

 ### Share your tool to the Hub

-You can also share your custom tool to the Hub by calling [`~Tool.push_to_hub`] on the tool.
+You can share your custom tool to the Hub by calling [`~Tool.push_to_hub`] on the tool.
 Make sure you've created a repository for it on the Hub and are using a token with read access.

 ```python
 tool.push_to_hub("{your_username}/hf-model-downloads", token="<YOUR_HUGGINGFACEHUB_API_TOKEN>")
 ```

 For the push to Hub to work, your tool will need to respect some rules:
-- All method are self-contained, e.g. use variables that come either from their args,
+- All method are self-contained, e.g. use variables that come either from their args.
+- As per the above point, **all imports should be defined directky within the tool's functions**, else you will get an error when trying to call [`~Tool.save`] or [`~Tool.push_to_hub`] with your custom tool.
 - If you subclass the `__init__` method, you can give it no other argument than `self`.
 This is because arguments set during a specific tool instance's initialization are hard to track, which prevents from sharing them properly to the hub.
 And anyway, the idea of making a specific class is that you can already set class attributes for anything you need to hard-code (just set `your_variable=(...)` directly under the `class YourTool(Tool):` line).
 And of course you can still create a class attribute anywhere in your code by assigning stuff to `self.your_variable`.

 Once your tool is pushed to Hub, you can load it with the [`~Tool.load_tool`] function and pass it to the `tools` parameter in your agent.